GetStream/stream-feed-flutter/packages/stream_feed/README.md

 const secret = 'my-API-secret';

-// Instantiate a new client (server side) var client = StreamFeedClient.connect(apiKey, secret: secret, runner: Runner.server);
+// Instantiate a new client (server side) var client = StreamFeedClient(apiKey, secret: secret, runner: Runner.server);

-// Optionally supply the app identifier and an options object specifying the data center to use and timeout for requests (15s) client = StreamFeedClient.connect(apiKey,
+// Optionally supply the app identifier and an options object specifying the data center to use and timeout for requests (15s) client = StreamFeedClient(apiKey,
   secret: secret,
   runner: Runner.server,
   appId: 'yourappid',